 After the conference, the suspending authority shall promptly advise the parents in writing of his decision.
 The suspending authority shall advise the parents that if they are not satisfied with the decision and wish to pursue the matter, they must file a written appeal to the Superintendent within five business days, unless they can show extraordinary circumstances precluding them from doing so.
 The Superintendent shall issue a written decision regarding the appeal within 10 business days of receiving the appeal.
-If the parents are not satisfied with the district clerk within 10 business days of the date of the Superintendent's decision, unless they can show extraordinary circumstances precluding them by doing so.
+If the parents are not satisfied with the Superintendent's decision, they must file a written appeal to the Board of Education with the district clerk within 10 business days of the date of the Superintendent's decision, unless they can show extraordinary circumstances precluding them by doing so.
 Only final decisions of the Board may be appealed to the Commissioner within 30 days of the decision.